These are the best early Black Friday deals on AirPods right now

 |$140

 The AirPods Pro are down to $194 on Amazon, matching a new low at Staples -- within $4 of the all-time low at Woot.
-Standard AirPods, meanwhile, have now dropped to just $99 at Amazon, Costco and Walmart, and other retailers seem to be matching it at that price.
-(Best Buy's price was also briefly at $100, but has reverted back to $130 for now.)
+Standard AirPods, meanwhile, were down to an all-time low of $99 at Amazon, Costco and Walmart, but they have returned to $129.
+That's still $30 less than the full price at the Apple Store.

-Now, we can't guarantee that you'll see better prices than those between now and the end of the year.
-But the moral of the story is that you shouldn't pay full price -- the Apple Store price -- for any Apple headphones right now.
+Our advice?
+Seek out the AirPods Pro at $200 or less, and the standard AirPods at $100 or less.

 The AirPods Pro briefly dropped as low as $190 during Prime Day sales at Woot, but that instantly sold out.
 That Woot price has recently been at $195, with inventory that's been cycling in and out of stock.
 Meanwhile, the Amazon price has dropped to $194, matching a new sale at Staples.